x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment-prerequisites.md

     Hybrid deployments also support Exchange servers running the Edge Transport server role.
 Edge Transport servers also need to be updated to the latest CU or RU.
 We strongly recommend that you deploy Edge Transport servers in a perimeter network.
 You can't deploy Mailbox or Client Access servers in a perimeter network.

 - **Office 365**: Hybrid deployments are supported in all Office 365 plans that support Azure Active Directory synchronization.
-All Office 365 Business Premium, Business Essentials, Enterprise, Government, Academic and Midsize plans support hybrid deployments.
-Office 365 Business and Home plans don't support hybrid deployments.
+All Microsoft 365 Business Standard, Business Basic, Enterprise, Government, Academic and Midsize plans support hybrid deployments.
+Microsoft 365 Apps for business and Home plans don't support hybrid deployments.

   Learn more at [Sign up for Office 365](https://go.microsoft.com/fwlink/p/?linkId=203981).